swiftlang/swift-testing/Sources/Testing/Testing.docc/EnablingAndDisabling.md

 ## Disable a test

-If a test should be disabled unconditionally, you can use the ``Trait/disabled(_:fileID:filePath:line:column:)`` function.
+If you need to disable a test unconditionally, use the ``Trait/disabled(_:fileID:filePath:line:column:)`` function.
 Given the following test function: